dazinator/Dazinator.Extensions.DependencyInjection/src/DependencyInjection.ChildContainers/README.md

     --- End of stack trace from previous location where exception was thrown ---

  How to workaround?
-You have some options.
-Pass an enum by default to specify your desired workaround behavior:
+You have the option to pass an enum to specify your desired workaround behavior:

  ```csharp
    var childServiceProvider = services.CreateChildServiceProvider(serviceProvider, (childServices) =>